 The main objective of each Russian language programme at Derzhavin Institute (St. Petersburg, Russia) is to enable students to realize their full language potential by creating a challenging and engaging classroom environment.
 Russian language lessons are held in dynamic, innovative classes with a maximum of 10 students per group (average size 5).
 There is an emphasis on the learning and use of modern, colloquial Russian language.

 The students studying Russian language at Derzhavin Institute are divided into groups according to their level of Russian language proficiency.
-Ten carefully formulated language levels designed by the Russian Language School - from beginner to advanced – allow for accurate group placement.
+Eleven carefully formulated language levels designed by the Russian Language School - from beginner to advanced – allow for accurate group placement.